Sjors-Hoogenboom/Heartbound-auto-fisher/Readme.md

 # How to use:

 You'll need tesseract for python, for windows it can be downloaded from the github page: https://github.com/UB-Mannheim/tesseract/wiki
+And might have to install some libraries (that your IDE will probably point out)

 You'll need an IDE like pycharm or Visual Studio to run the code

+You need to change the settings based on the colors that the ❗ has and its surrounding color (for example, mine is light-blue)
+Insert a bang_template.png that is a screenshot of how the buttons look on discord

+If all is running well, then you first need to calibrate, click the chat box and afk away